ProGamerGov/neural-style-pt/README.md

   * CUDA 7.5 or above
 * For cuDNN backend:
   * cuDNN v6 or above
+* For ROCm backend:
+  * ROCm 2.1 or above

 After installing the dependencies, you'll need to run the following script to download the VGG model:
 ```